munificent/magpie/doc/site/markdown/primitives.md

 ^title Primitives

-Magpie is in its infancy, so it only has a small collection of primitive types built-in.
-Primitives can be created through *literals*, atomic expressions that evaluate to a value.
+Primitives are the built-in object types that all other objects are composed from.
+They can be created through *literals*, atomic expressions that evaluate to a value.

 All primitive values in Magpie are *immutable*.
 That means that once created, they cannot be changed. `3` is always `3` and `"hi"` is always `"hi"`.